Projects per year

 The DTI/Generics Group/IPSOS study into Consumer Adoption of Digital Television prepared for the DTI Digital TV Project (2004)

-My past PhD supervision include projects in: media diversity; press regulation; e-government.
+My past PhD supervision includes projects in media diversity, media regulation, e-government.

 Current PhD supervision